-Size & Shape: Sale 1042 - 120 acres Rectangular Sale 1043 - 80 acres Rectangular Topography: Rolling Soil Conditions: Soil conditions are unknown.
+Size & Shape: ±640 acres Rectangular Topography: Rolling to steep hillsides Soil Conditions: Soil conditions are unknown.
 No soil tests were provided to your appraiser.
 Easements: No title policy was provided to your appraiser.
-Access: There is no legal access to the subject parcels.
-Water: Seasonal Flood Plain: Not within a designated flood zone.
-Nuisances or Hazards: None of the surrounding uses appear to have an adverse impact on the subject property.
-Improvements: None Zoning: None
+Access: There is no legal access to the subject parcels. (see hypothetical condition) Water: Two reported water rights, seasonal springs, and typical seasonal runoff.
+Flood Plain: Not within a designated flood zone.
+Nuisances or Hazards: None Improvements: There are no State-owned improvements on the property.
+Zoning: None